markxroberts/risco-mqtt-local/README.md

 ## Configuration

 Create a file config.json in your project directory.
+If you're going to use the file below as a template, make sure you remove everything after // on each line!

 ```
 {